flemingsiow/4everTech-Fireopolis_SCDFXIBM/README.md

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
+We use [SemVer](https://semver.org) for versioning.

 ## Authors
-- Fleming Siow - Initial work - []
+- Fleming Siow - Initial work - [flemingsiow](https://github.com/flemingsiow)
+- Woo Yan Seun
+- Ethan Pang
+- Lim Hong Shun

 ## License
-This project is licensed under the Apache 2 License - see the LICENSE file for details
+This project is licensed under the Apache 2 License - see the [LICENSE](https://github.com/flemingsiow/4everTech-Fireopolis_SCDFXIBM/blob/master/LICENSE) file for details

-## Acknowledgements
-- Based on Billie Thompson's README template.